Jared avatar standing

 DURING DEV

-• Conducted acceptance testing in DEV once the work cleared QA
+• Conducted acceptance testing in DEV against defined acceptance criteria once past QA

 RELEASE

-• Followed up to confirm the workflow worked as expected in PROD
+• Followed up with stakeholders to confirm expected behavior in PROD

 AFTER RELEASE